 Steven O’Donnell, Treasurer

 Steve joined the Governing Board in 2015.
-He is a senior manager with the public accounting firm BDO USA, LLP.
+He is a partner at the public accounting firm BDO USA, LLP.

 “I am always amazed to work with people that understand the need of helping others they do not know, and I believe that this is seen every day at Daybreak,” says Steven.
 “I continuously remind myself of the famous quote, ‘The only thing necessary for the triumph of evil is that good men should do nothing,’ and I try to apply it to various aspects of my life, which also helped me develop my relationship with Daybreak.”

 Steven’s experience in public accounting has allowed him to assist the Daybreak Governing Board as treasurer.

 “I would like the children that Daybreak serves to hear and believe that we, the community, really do care about what happens to them, and that we do want them to succeed in life,” says Steven.

 Patty joined the Daybreak Governing Board in 2017.
 She worked as an accountant before joining the Vancouver School District as a liaison between the Vocational Education Department and the local business community.
 She developed partnerships to assist high school students discover career opportunities related to their course work.
 More recently, Patty has been involved with Boy Scouts of America and Air Force Junior ROTC.